 Bedbugs are active at night and usually bite people while they are sleeping.
 They feed by first anesthetize

-The bugs feed from three to 10 minutes to become engorged and then crawl away unnoticed.
+The bugs feed on three to 10 minutes to become engorged and then crawl away unnoticed.

-Unlike flea bites that are mainly around the ankles, bedbug bites are on any area of skin exposed while sleeping.
-Also, the bites do not have a red spot in the center like flea bites do.
+Unlike flea bites mainly around the ankles, bedbug bites are on any area of skin exposed while sleeping.
+Also, the bites do not have a red spot in the centre like flea bites do.